We are sharing our journal from our time in Key West as the Covid-19 pandemic…

-After a terrific two week stay at Burnt Store Marina it was time to again point OLOH south and continue our adventure.
-The immediate plan was to rendezvous with our dear friends who transplanted from New Jersey to Sarasota at the end of 2016 and brought their beautiful 45 Prestige Out Of Africa with them.
-As they were willing to motor south to connect with us we had come up with a few destinations that would be great places to hang for a few days and that would also put us a travel day away from Marco Island where we plan to stage for our Gulf crossing to Key West.
-Once again we learned how tight dockage was as our first couple of choices were completely booked up.
-Then it was suggested that we try the marina at ‘Tween Waters Island Resort and Spa on Captiva.
-‘Tween Waters is just south of South Seas resort where we had been just a few weeks prior and while we were hoping to get a bit closer to Marco, the place looked fantastic to us and our friends have enjoyed several stays there.
-As it’s a small marina (just 22 slips) I wasn’t anticipating any better luck with availability so I was thrilled when the very friendly gentleman who answered the phone enthusiastically told me that they had room for both boats.
+While exploring the Gulf Coast in the winter of 2017 and after a terrific two week stay at Burnt Store Marina it was time to again point OLOH south and continue our adventure.
+We were joined on this leg of our journey by our dear friends on Out Of Africa who are based out of Sarasota and know these waters well.
+They suggested that we try the marina at ‘Tween Waters Island Resort and Spa on Captiva.
+‘Tween Waters is just south of South Seas resort where we had been just a few weeks prior and while very different than South Seas, the place looked fantastic to us and our friends have enjoyed several stays there.
+As it’s a small marina (just 22 slips) we were thrilled when the very friendly gentleman who answered the phone enthusiastically told us that they had room for both boats.
 Score!

-As we got close to the marina we knew we had a narrow channel and some skinny water to navigate.
-Skinny water means there is not a lot of water depth below the boat.
+As we got close to the marina we knew we had a narrow channel and some skinny water to navigate (skinny water means there is not a lot of water depth below the boat).
 Fortunately, these waters have sandy bottoms which are forgiving if you bump them at a slow pace – but no one wants that to happen!
 Shoaling waters are like pelicans around this area – they are everywhere so a slow go is best practice.
+OLOH has a five foot draft (meaning we need a bit more than that under the boat to stay afloat) and we didn’t have any issues getting in.

 The beauty of ‘Tween Waters is in its old-Florida simplicity and charm.
 It is un-fancy in the best possible way and the scenery is hard to beat.
 Probably the nicest view we’ve had out of our salon since acquiring OLOH.
 The beautiful Gulf beach is a three-minute walk from the boat, the two pools are terrific and there are two restaurants on site that always seem to have a good crowd.
 We’ve been eating mostly onboard but did have dinner on our arrival night at the Crow’s Nest Bar and Grille and enjoyed some fun entertainment from Gatlin.